★★★★★970+ Clients Approved

 What "Bad Credit" Actually Means in Australia

 "Bad credit" is a colloquial term for a credit file that contains negative entries significant enough to affect lending decisions.
 On the Equifax scale (0–1,200), scores below 460 are classified as Below Average — this is what most lenders call "bad credit".
+For more, see our guide on how to fix your credit score fast in australia.

 Score BandClassificationLending Impact